 Usually when there are overhead wires they are in front of the house along the road.
-That’s usually a workable feature in that most passers-by look at the house and generally don’t pick up on the wires.
+And for the most part people passing by rarely notice them.

 When the homeowner first moved in five years ago and we evaluated the landscape, it was clear we’d have to reroute the wires underground.
-It was therefore no surprise for the homeowner to see the cost in the budget, but they would have rather saved that money or spent it on an enjoyable feature.
+It was therefore no surprise for the homeowner to see the cost in the budget.

 Like everything else in construction, be thorough and don’t cut corners.
 You don’t want any problems showing up in the future.